 Messengers bustled through the doors carrying baskets brimming with scrolls.
 Alex ran a hand through their unkempt blonde hair, exhaustion evident in their expression.
 Hands sore and aching, they put down their father’s ostentatious feather quill, scanning the newest batch of letters and documents wearily.
 Sunlight blazed through the grand windows surrounding the dome of the palace, and leaves brushed against the glass from the magnificent trees outside.

-“How many more?” they grumbled as the palace scholars swept inside the hall, led by Lillian, a rather intimidating older girl with long black hair which she brushed over her shoulders.
+“How many more?” they grumbled as the palace scholars sweep inside the hall, led by Lillian, a rather intimidating older girl with long black hair which she brushds over her shoulders.
 “You mean how many more heavy scrolls do we have to tirelessly carry over to your table all the way from Dramethia?
 Plenty, your highness, plenty.”

 “I have to sign them all, and write letters back, and handle all the political stuff.”